NetApp/harvest/docs/install/containers.md

 ### Note on Docker Logging Configuration

 By default, Docker uses the `json-file` logging driver which does not limit the size of the logs.
-This can lead to issues if your system runs out of space.
+This can cause your system to run out of disk space.
 Docker provides several options for logging configuration, including different logging drivers and options for log rotation.

-We recommend reviewing the [Docker logging documentation](https://docs.docker.com/config/containers/logging/configure/) to understand how to configure logging to suit your needs.
+Docker recommends using the `local` driver to prevent disk-exhaustion.
+More details can be found in [Docker logging documentation](https://docs.docker.com/config/containers/logging/configure/)

 ## Prometheus and Grafana